 - Some graduates will pursue advanced degree programs in engineering and other disciplines.

-Upon completing this program, students will demonstrate:
+Upon completing the Computer Engineering or the Electrical Engineering program, students will demonstrate:

 - an ability to apply knowledge of mathematics, science, and engineering